Phoneutria boliviensis: Characteristics

 The females are slightly larger, growing up to 30-40 mm in length, with a yellowish to brownish brown prosoma.
 There are clipped lateral black lines, a thin longitudinal black band and yellow bands dorsally on the pedipalp.
 The opisthosoma is dorsally yellowish, with a bright yellow-brownish pair of beams.
-The ventral part the opisthosoma varies from gold to yellow with two sharp brown spots and two white spots.
+The ventral part of the opisthosoma varies from gold to yellow with two sharp brown spots and two white spots.
 The chelicerae vary from red to reddish-brown.
 The legs have two small yellow spots dorsally and thin black transverse stripes.

-Distribution and Habitat
+Distribution and habitat

 Phoneutria boliviensis lives in both Central and South America.
 In South America it can be seen in Bolivia, Paraguay, Peru, Ecuador, Brazil and Colombia.
-They are found in habitats associated with dry and humid tropical forests, usually in soil with little waste.
+They are also found in habitats associated with dry and humid tropical forests, usually in soil with little waste.

 Reproduction

-Females lay up to 4 egg sacks, with 430-1,300 puppies hatching after 28-34 days.
+Females lay up to 4 egg sacks, with 430-1,300 spiderlings hatching after 28-34 days.
 Reproductive behavior consists of the male riding on the female, showing a typical copulation position of modern wandering spiders.